Daniel Afriyie: Hearts of Oak

 The following month after being dropped by Kotoko, Afriyie was given another chance to play for a Ghana Premier League side after he was offered as part of negotiations between Hearts of Oak and Abdul Aziz Nurudeen who he shared the same agent with.
 He was given the opportunity to trial and be observed by the head coach.
 Fortunately for him, he impressed the technical staff and on 15 January 2020 he was signed on a three-year deal ahead of the 2019–20 Ghana Premier League.
 He made his debut on 19 January 2020 in a 2–1 away win against Liberty Professionals.

 FC Zürich

 On 3 January 2023, Afriyie officially joined Swiss side Zürich for an undisclosed fee, signing a contract until June 2026 with the club.
 The player's registration was set to be completed after his participation in the 2022 African Nations Championship with the Ghana A' national team.

+FC Aarau

+On 8 July 2025, Afriyie Barnieh joined Swiss Challenge League side FC Aarau on a two-year contract following the mutual termination of his deal with FC Zürich.
+The move was seen as an opportunity for the Ghanaian forward to secure regular playing time after a difficult spell at Zürich.

+Barnieh made his debut for Aarau on 26 July 2025 in their opening league match against Bellinzona.
+He provided an assist in the 54th minute and scored his first goal for the club shortly after, contributing to a 3–1 lead before the match was abandoned due to a waterlogged pitch.

+On 26 August 2025, he scored a brace in a 3–0 victory over Stade Lausanne-Ouchy, netting in the 22nd and 63rd minutes.

+By October 2025, Barnieh had scored four goals and provided three assists in his first nine league appearances for Aarau, averaging 0.82 goal contributions per 90 minutes.